developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ###### Wireless LAN Configuration - Omnitrail Option Name

-This Managed Configuration allows an Administrator using an EMM to select a standard name that identifies a single omnitrail optomnitrail option to be configured for the WLAN adapter on a Zebra Android device.
-The additional Managed Configuration **Wireless LAN Configuration - Omnitrail Option Value** MUST also be specified to provide the value to be set for the omnitrail option identified by the selected name.
+This Managed Configuration allows an Administrator using an EMM to select a standard name that identifies a single Omnitrail option to be configured for the WLAN adapter on a Zebra Android device.
+The additional Managed Configuration **Wireless LAN Configuration - Omnitrail Option Value** MUST also be specified to provide the value to be set for the Omnitrail option identified by the selected name.

 ###### Wireless LAN Configuration - Omnitrail Option Name Custom

-This Managed Configuration allows an Administrator using an EMM to enter a custom name that identifies a omnitrail option to be configured for the WLAN adapter on a Zebra Android device.
-The additional Managed Configuration **Wireless LAN Configuration - Omnitrail Option Value** MUST also be specified to provide the value to be set for the omnitrail option identified by the specified name.
+This Managed Configuration allows an Administrator using an EMM to enter a custom name that identifies a Omnitrail option to be configured for the WLAN adapter on a Zebra Android device.
+The additional Managed Configuration **Wireless LAN Configuration - Omnitrail Option Value** MUST also be specified to provide the value to be set for the Omnitrail option identified by the specified name.

 ###### Wireless LAN Configuration - Omnitrail Option Value

-This Managed Configuration allows an Administrator using an EMM to specify a value for a single omnitrail option to be configured for the WLAN adapter on a Zebra Android device and should be specified if and only if either the Managed Configuration **Wireless LAN Configuration - Omnitrail Option Name** or the Managed Configuration **Wireless LAN Configuration - Omnitrail Option Custom Name** is also specified to provide the name needed identity the omnitrail option to be set.
+This Managed Configuration allows an Administrator using an EMM to specify a value for a single Omnitrail option to be configured for the WLAN adapter on a Zebra Android device and should be specified if and only if either the Managed Configuration **Wireless LAN Configuration - Omnitrail Option Name** or the Managed Configuration **Wireless LAN Configuration - Omnitrail Option Custom Name** is also specified to provide the name needed identity the Omnitrail option to be set.

-#### Wireless LAN Configuration - Omnitrail Datarate Standard
+#### Wireless LAN Configuration - Omnitrail Data rate Standard

-This Managed Configuration allows an Administrator using an EMM to select an omnittrail datarate standard to be used by the WLAN adapter on a Zebra Android device.
-The additional Managed Configuration **Wireless LAN Configuration - Omnitrail Datarate** MUST also be specified to provide the actual datarate to be used.
+This Managed Configuration allows an Administrator using an EMM to select an Omnitrail data rate standard to be used by the WLAN adapter on a Zebra Android device.
+The additional Managed Configuration **Wireless LAN Configuration - Omnitrail Data rate** MUST also be specified to provide the actual data rate to be used.

-- If the value ***abg*** is chosen, then the omnitrail datarate standard is set for 802.11a, 802.11b, and 802,11g.
+- If the value ***abg*** is chosen, the Omnitrail data rate standard is set for 802.11a, 802.11b, and 802,11g.

-- If the value ***11n*** is chosen, then the omnitrail datarate standard is set for 802.11n.
+- If the value ***11n*** is chosen, the Omnitrail data rate standard is set for 802.11n.

-- If the value ***11ac*** is chosen, then the omnitrail datarate standard is set for 802.11a and 802,11c.
+- If the value ***11ac*** is chosen, the Omnitrail data rate standard is set for 802.11a and 802,11c.

-#### Wireless LAN Configuration - Omnitrail Datarate
+#### Wireless LAN Configuration - Omnitrail Data rate

-This Managed Configuration allows an Administrator using an EMM to select an Omnittrail data rate to be used by the WLAN adapter on a Zebra Android device and should be specified if and only if the Managed Configuration **Wireless LAN Configuration - Omnitrail data rate Standard** is also specified to identify the data rate standard, which restricts the data rates that can be specified.
+This Managed Configuration allows an Administrator using an EMM to select an Omnitrail data rate to be used by the WLAN adapter on a Zebra Android device and should be specified if and only if the Managed Configuration **Wireless LAN Configuration - Omnitrail data rate Standard** is also specified to identify the data rate standard, which restricts the data rates that can be specified.

-- If the value ***abg*** is chosen for the Managed Configuration **Wireless LAN Configuration - Omnitrail Datarate Standard**, the following data rates are selectable:
+- If the value ***abg*** is chosen for the Managed Configuration **Wireless LAN Configuration - Omnitrail Data rate Standard**, the following data rates are selectable:

   - 1
   - 2